boboldehampsink/import/README.md

 Changelog
 =================
+###0.7.1###
+ - Added Number FieldType parsing (as float)
+ - Fixed a bug with importing Expiry Date

+ Also moved the git structure around, so it's more clear what the plugin's folder should be.
+ Been getting alot of questions about it.

 ###0.7.0###
  - Ability to revert imports
  - Fixed a bug with parent matching where the parent wasn't looked up in the same section